flippa/promise_pay/README.md

     PromisePay.env = :test

-You can generate your test API key using the `--test` option with the generator above.
-Note that running the generator could overwrite `config/initializers/promise_pay.rb`.
+Along with your test environments api user/key.
+You can generate all this by running:

+    $ rails generate promise_pay:init EMAIL PASSWORD --test

+Note this will overwrite anything in `config/initializers/promise_pay.rb`

 ## Usage